 #3.
 Bring Plenty of Water

 Camping away from the park services means you need to be fully-stocked before you hit the road.
-Obviously, one of the most important things to be well-stocked on is water.
+Obviously, one of the most important things to stock up water.
 However much water you may think you need, bring extra.

 Keep in mind that your water will be for more than just sustaining you and the other campers.
-Any campfires you make need to be properly doused before you leave them for a hike or to go to bed.
-If you don’t bring enough water to manage these, you may have to pack up and hit the store a day or two earlier than expected!
+Properly douse any campfires you make, before you leave them for a hike or to go to bed.
+If you don’t bring enough water to manage these, then you may have to pack up and hit the store a day or two earlier than expected!

 #4.
 Don’t Camp Near Sources of Water

-Speaking of water, you may be tempted to park along a stream, river or lake – don’t do it!
+If you park along a stream, river or lake, the water may tempt you to drink, but don’t do it!
 Most national forests require that you keep your camping area at least 100 feet from any sources of water.
 Primarily this protects the flora and fauna near the water.
 Plants near streams are often far more fragile than other plants, and careless camping can damage them very easily.

 #5.
 Bring Sanitary Wipes